 In 1966 when the new Met opened, I was allowed (freshly out of high school) to make my first trip to NYC alone.
 I got a room at the Empire Hotel and timidly went across the street to Lincoln Center.
 There I found a group of people sitting outdoors along the North side of the Opera House.
 "Sign in and take a number," said a girl who was minding the line.
 Somewhere I still have my tag; I think I was number 57.
 I sat down and soon people started talking to me; I suppose to the many gay men the sight of a novice seventeen-year-old must have been tantalizing even though I was pretty ordinary looking.
 But people were so nice: what operas did I want to see?
 What singers did I like?
 After 5 years of having no one to talk about opera to, I thought I was in heaven.
 I shyly mentioned liking Gabriella Tucci, who I had seen at the Old Met.
 So the Tucci fans gathered and we talked about her.

 I ended up not leaving the line for 3 days and 2 nights.
 The late summer air was comfortable; we slept (or stayed awake) on the pavement.
 We sang thru complete operas: we sang all of TOSCA and someone jumped into the (empty) fountain at the end.
 People gave me soda, a few of the girls brought home-made baked goods.
 Pizzas were ordered, and Chinese take-out.
 Someone smuggled out a recording of a rehearsal of FRAU OHNE SCHATTEN - a work most of us were totally unfamiliar with.
 I was devastated hearing the voice of Rysanek in that music for the first time.
 Franco Corelli served coffee one night; Franco Zeffirelli came out and got in someone's sleeping bag.
 News filtered out about the new productions that were being rehearsed; we discussed the death of Fritz Wunderlich who was supposed to have made his Met debut that season.
 There was a flurry of excitement when Leonie Rysanek was spotted at the far end of the Plaza.
-The crowd, now 1,000 strong, surged around her.
+The crowd, now hundreds strong, surged around her.
 In a panic, she gestured for security guards from the House to come to her aid.
 Once inside, she turned and waved to us.

 Finally the box office opened; I got my tickets: TURANDOT, TRAVIATA, GIOCONDA, ANTONY & CLEOPATRA, RIGOLETTO.
-I had made my first friends in NYC; I had addresses and phone numbers and people who would send me tapes and get more tickets for me.
+I had made my first friends in NYC; I had addresses and phone numbers of people who would send me tapes and get more tickets for me.

 Grubby and ecstatic, I went back to the Empire.
 My pants were slipping down: I hadn't been eating.
 I took the bus back to Syracuse, asleep.
 My parents picked me up and took me home.
 I fell asleep in the bathtub.